-- Pregnant women (including up to 2 weeks post partum) *
+- Pregnancy (including up to two weeks post partum)

-- Children with any condition (e.g. cognitive dysfunction, spinal cord injury, seizure disorder or other neuromuscular disorder) that may compromise respiratory function, especially those attending special schools/day centres
+- Those with any condition that can compromise respiratory function (e.g. cognitive dysfunction, spinal cord injury, seizure, or other neuromuscular disorder), especially those attending special schools/day centres

 - Children with moderate to severe neurodevelopmental disorders such as cerebral palsy and intellectual disability